open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 - How to maintain the lifecycle (create/update/delete) of the CRs.
 - Placement filters will not support the new API(CRD).

+  Putting this into non-goals is because most of the cases we know are that users want to use customized values to prioritize clusters.
+And for filters, adding labels to filter is easier than supporting customized values to filter.

 ## Proposal

 ### User Stories